 - General Development Requirements.
 The applicable General Development Requirements of Chapter 20.20 LUC shall be met unless specifically modified by the terms of this section when applied to a Homeless Services Uses. - 2.
 Parking, Circulation and Walkway Requirements.
 In addition to the terms of LUC 20.20.590, the following requirements apply to all Homeless Services Uses: - a.
 Number of Parking Stalls.
-Homeless Services Uses are unspecified under the terms of LUC 20.20.590.F, and required parking stalls shall be established by the Director pursuant to LUC 20.20.590.F.2.
+Homeless Services Uses are unspecified under the terms of LUC 20.20.590.F, and required parking stalls shall be established by the Director pursuant to LUC 20.20.590.F.2. - b.

-- b.
 Overnight camping is prohibited.
 Camping is prohibited in areas that provide accessory parking for the Homeless Services Use. - c.
 Entrance Area.
 Entrances to intake areas for a Homeless Services Uses shall provide for user queuing adequate to ensure: - i.
 Protection from the weather and natural elements; and - ii.
 Privacy for the homeless individuals seeking access to the use. - d.
 Entrance and Elevator Separation.
 Entrances and elevators serving the Homeless Services Uses shall be physically separated from entrances and elevators serving any residential use that is located on the same site. - 3.
 Occupancy Limits and Size-Related Development Standards. - a.
 All Homeless Services Uses shall comply with occupancy limitations contained in applicable building and fire codes and ordinances adopted by the City. - b.
 Permanent Overnight Homeless Shelter Uses shall not provide sleeping accommodations for more than 100 residents, and shall comply with the following additional requirements: - i.
-The City shall impose a condition on any approved Permanent Overnight Homeless Shelter Use limiting the numbers of beds to those requested by the applicant. - ii.
-Shelters with more than 50 beds: - 1) Should locate within one mile of a public transit stop; and - Shall locate greater than one-half mile from any other Homeless Services Use permitted under the terms of the section LUC 20.20.455, unless they are co-located as part of a single development. - 4.
+The City shall impose a condition on any approved Permanent Overnight Homeless Shelter Use limiting the numbers of beds to those requested by the applicant.

+- ii.
+Shelters with more than 50 beds shall: - 1.
+Locate within one-half mile of a public transit stop; - Locate greater than one-half mile from any other Homeless Services Use permitted under the terms of the LUC section 20.20.455, unless they are co-located as part of a single development. - 4.
 Minimum Requirements - a.
 Homeless Services Uses in general. - i.
 Adequate toilet, bathing, sleeping, laundry and storage facilities to meet the demands anticipated by the homeless population that is proposed to be served. - ii.
-Access to WiFi for occupants of the Homeless Services Use.

-- iii.
-Recycling and solid waste collection facilities to meet the requirements of LUC 20.20.725, and any additional demands anticipated by the homeless population that is proposed to be served. - iv.
+Access to WiFi for occupants of the Homeless Services Use. - Recycling and solid waste collection facilities to meet the requirements of LUC 20.20.725, and any additional demands anticipated by the homeless population that is proposed to be served. - iv.
 Designated smoking areas located a minimum of 25 feet from perimeter property lines. - v.
 Front desk staff provided during operating hours for each Homeless Services Use. - vi.
 Designated and dignified privacy areas to meet the demands of the anticipated homeless population that is proposed to be served (e.g. lactation rooms, medical/counseling rooms, caseworker consultation spaces, etc.). - vii.
 A permanent address and mailroom to meet the demands anticipated by the homeless population that is proposed to be served. - viii.
 A final Safety and Security Plan updated to incorporate input and comments received on the plan from the Bellevue Police Department. - b.
 Day Services Center Use - i.
 Access to electrical outlets to meet the demands anticipated by the homeless population that is proposed to be served. - c.
 Permanent Overnight Shelter - i.
 Permanent overnight sleeping accommodations that do not exceed 100 beds. - ii.
-A dedicated electrical outlet for every occupant of a permanent bed. - Special and Overlay District Requirements.
-The applicable Special and Overlay District Requirements of Chapter 20.25 LUC (e.g., Downtown, BelRed, Critical Areas Overlay, etc.) shall be met unless specifically modified by the terms of this section when applied to a Homeless Services Uses. - Medically Supervised Consumption Centers (MSCC) are prohibited.
-MSCCs are prohibited in all land use districts pursuant to LUC 20.10.410, and shall not be allowed (whether temporary, mobile or in a structure) to locate on a property where a Homeless Services Use has been permitted under the terms of this section LUC 20.20.455.
+A dedicated electrical outlet for every occupant of a permanent bed.

+5. Special and Overlay District Requirements.
+The applicable Special and Overlay District Requirements of Chapter 20.25 LUC shall be met unless specifically modified by the terms of this section when applied to a Homeless Services Uses.